FANGCHERWEI/ASG_2_ID/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Existing Features
 - Authentication - allows users to have an account to use iTrack's features, by signing up/ logging in at the signup/ login page
 - Track spending - allows users to track their spendings, by creating a spending or editing the category/ amount/ date/ note of a spending or deleting a spending
 - Spending statistics - allows users to view their balance, total expenses and total income, by going to the analytics page
 - Spending analysis - allows users to view their monthly spending breakdown for income and expenses, by going to the analytics page
 - Profile update - allows users to update their name, by going to the profile page

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement

 - Show yearly breakdown of spendings
 - Addition of customisable categories
 - Line graph to show how spending changed through time